The Formosan Christian Church of Dallas

 9. Outside Preaching

 9.1 Pastor may accept invitations from other churches and religious organizations to preach the Word of God.
-It needs to be approved by the Executive Council Committee in advance.
-Special cases may be approved by the Chairperson of the Executive Council Committee.
+It needs to be approved by the Deacons Committee in advance.
+Special cases may be approved by the Chairperson of the Deacons Committee.

 9.2 The pastor is allowed to have five times or five Sundays per year but not to exceed three days (including Saturday and Sunday) each time, and not to exceed a total of 15 days (including Saturday and Sunday) per year.